 Day 4: Sacred Valley Today we visit the Incan farming town of Chinchero, where residents live much as their ancestors did.
 Then we explore Ollantaytambo, a living town and site of massive Incan ruins that continue to inspire wonder.
-We return to our hotel late this afternoon and dine there tonight.
+Afterward, we attend a native “Offering to the Earth” ceremony.
+We dine tonight at our hotel.
 B,L,D

 Day 5: Sacred Valley/Machu Picchu Early this morning we travel by train for the 1½-hour journey to Aguas Calientes, where we board a bus for Machu Picchu.
 Our first guided visit of the stunning “Lost City of the Incas” begins late this morning.
 Thanks to its small size, our group will move nimbly through the ruins and have the leisure to absorb the beauty and mystery of this impressive site.
 Following our tour, we check in at the 31-room Belmond Sanctuary Lodge, just steps from the entrance to the ruins.
 While most visitors see Machu Picchu on a day trip, we have the rare privilege of spending the night and seeing the ruins after all the tourists have left.
 B,L,D

 Day 6: Machu Picchu/Cuzco Today before the day trippers arrive we begin our second guided tour of this UNESCO World Heritage site.
 Then we return to Aguas Calientes for lunch and free time before our mid-afternoon train to Cuzco.
 B,L